crankycrank/totalrecall/README.md

 `docker pull crankycrank/totalrecall:tcga-paper` for TCGA data

-Instruction to reproduce the build of these Docker images are provided below.
+Instruction to reproduce the build of these Docker images if one wishes to do so are provided below.

 ### Building Docker image
 Clone the repository, from the main directory of the repository run